MicrosoftDocs/azure-ai-docs/articles/search/search-markdown-data-tutorial.md

 - `ordinal_position`: An integer value indicating the position of the section within the document hierarchy.
 This field is used for ordering the sections in their original sequence as they appear in the document.
 The root level sections start with an ordinal position of 1, and the value increments sequentially for each subsection.

-This implementation leverages [field mappings](search-indexer-field-mappings.md) in the indexer to map from the fields in the enriched document to the index.
+This implementation leverages [field mappings](search-indexer-field-mappings.md) in the indexer to map from the enriched content to the index.
 For more information on the parsed one-to-many document structure, see [index markdown blobs](search-how-to-index-markdown-blobs.md).

+This example provides samples of how to index data both with and without field mappings.
 In this case, we know that `h1` contains the title of the document, so we'll map it to a field named `title`.
 We'll also be mapping the `h2` and `h3` fields to `h2_subheader` and `h3_subheader` respectively.
-The `content` and `ordinal_position` fields require no mapping because the names are
+The `content` and `ordinal_position` fields require no mapping because they are extracted from the Markdown directly into fields using those names.

 ```http
 ### Create an index